 Marietta, SC

-Jones Gap Falls is a round-trip 2.6-mile hike along a river that ends at a fan waterfall splashing over a 50-foot drop, spilling over a staircase of granite ledges.
+Jones Gap Falls is a round-trip 2.6-mile hike along a river that ends at a fan waterfall splashing over a 50-foot drop and spilling over a staircase of granite ledges.
 Pack a picnic and plan to spend a few hours on this lovely trail with your kiddos.
-The trail is so beautiful that if your kids couldn’t stick it out to the falls, nothing would be lost alongside that gorgeous river.
+The trail is so beautiful that it’s still worth doing, even if your kids don’t make it to the falls.

 Issaqueena Falls